 While the well house filtration systems are being implemented, PWSD also has multiple programs in place to help mitigate discolored water issues that our customers experience.

-Our current efforts include use of sequestration chemicals to help isolate the minerals that cause discoloration in the water, seasonal flushing activities, and continuing to implement proactive communication measures to help alert our customers when issues arise.
+Our current efforts include the use of sequestration chemicals to help isolate the minerals that cause discoloration in the water, seasonal flushing activities, and continuing to implement proactive communication measures to help alert our customers when issues arise.

 Once complete, all nine of PWSD’s well houses will have filtration installed in them.

 PWSD’s Canyons and Ridgegate Well Houses were the first well facilities to have filtration installed.
 Both facilities have been outfitted with gravity filtration units with silica sand and anthracite media.
-The filters will be full integrated as of October 2021 and will each treat roughly 1 million gallons of water per day (MGD).
+The filters will be fully integrated as of October 2021 and will each treat roughly 1 million gallons of water per day (MGD).

 - What's the timeline for this project?

 The filtration implementation program is expected to be completed by the end of 2025.

 - What's the budget for this?
 Will it affect my rates?